Chart Color Schemes

 Ermington - Rydalmere's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Ermington-Rydalmere, with younger cohorts seeing very low prevalence of common health conditions.
+Analysis of health metrics indicates strong performance throughout Ermington-Rydalmere, with younger cohorts experiencing very low prevalence of common health conditions.

-The rate of private health cover is approximately 53%, covering around 14,269 people in total.
-Mental health issues and arthritis are the most common medical conditions, affecting 5.9% and 5.5% of residents respectively.
-Around 76.5% of residents declare themselves completely clear of medical ailments, compared to 77.3% across Greater Sydney.
-The area has 14.4% of residents aged 65 and over (3,861 people), which is lower than the 16.6% in Greater Sydney.
-Health outcomes among seniors are above average but require more attention than the broader population.
+Approximately 53% (~14,269 people) of the total population have private health cover.
+Mental health issues and arthritis were found to be the most common medical conditions in the area, impacting 5.9 and 5.5% of residents respectively.
+A total of 76.5% of residents declared themselves completely clear of medical ailments, compared to 77.3% across Greater Sydney.
+The area has 14.4% (3,861 people) of residents aged 65 and over, which is lower than the 16.6% in Greater Sydney.
+Health outcomes among seniors are above average and require more attention than the broader population.

 Frequently Asked Questions - Health